Skip to content

 3. Use the campaign action menu to pause or resume

-4. Changes sync with Facebook Ads Manager in real-time
+4. Changes sync with Facebook Ads Manager immediately

 When using advanced features like Catch-All Event mode or custom event mapping, keep Event Match Quality in mind.